 6. Lee Ving Was Definitely Not the First Choice for Mr. Boddy

-Even with the Rowan Atkinson kerfuffle, Lynn was mostly allowed to cast whoever he wanted for all of the roles except for Mr. Boddy.
+Despite the Rowan Atkinson kerfuffle, Lynn was mostly allowed to cast whoever he wanted for all of the roles except for Mr. Boddy.
 The studio was rather adamant that the lead singer for the punk band Fear end up in that role.
 Again, here’s what Lynn said:

 The studio wanted Lee Ving.
 He had some big hit record or something.
 I had imagined somebody rather different, but I said no to every one of the studio’s requests, and so finally I thought, Well, I’d better say yes to something.